dpretet/axi-crossbar/doc/issue15_security.md

 This feature implements a lightweight access control mechanism using:

 - Full exploitation of AXI `APROT[2:0]` attributes
-- A static, non-forgeable `TRUSTED` signal per master port
+- A static, non-forgeable `TRUSTED` attribute per master port
+- A static, non-forgeable `ENFORCE` vector attribute per master port (optional)
-- A static, non-forgeable `RESTRICTED` signal per slave port
+- A static, non-forgeable `RESTRICTED` attribute per slave port (optional)
-- A static, non-forgeable `PROTECTION` vector signal per slave port
+- A static, non-forgeable `PROTECTION` vector attribute per slave port

 It enforces transaction consistency with system policy, without introducing full master identity tracking or a dedicated firewall.
 It complements the routing setup by ensuring the transactions